A beginner’s guide to understanding solar battery basics and benefits.

 This one’s a biggie.
 When the grid cuts out, how quickly does your battery jump into action?

-- Alpha: Up to 20 seconds, but not to worry – it’s a fugg’n good deal and everything else about it rocks.
+• Alpha: Up to 20 seconds, but not to worry – it’s a fugg’n good price and you can't expect everything you want in a cheaper alternative.

-Tauranga story time: A bloke down here threw in a Tesla Powerwall.
+A bloke down down the road installed the latest Tesla Powerwall.
 His house kept ticking along just fine when a power pole got in the path of a boy-racer with red ute.
-Wven though the man with the Tesla Powerwall was roasting chicken, he didn’t need to turn off the oven because he knew 10kW continuous output was more than enough to carry on like ol’ mate had his Low-Lux Ute impounded the week before from scraping up the speed bumps.
+Even though the man with the Tesla Powerwall was roasting chicken, he didn’t need to turn off the oven because he knew 10kW continuous output was more than enough to carry on like ol’ mate had his Low-Lux Ute impounded before the power pole got in his way.

 🤖 AI Charging?
 Kinda Nice, Not Entirely Necessary